hyprxlabs/dotnet/rex/Rex/src/README.md

 ## Rexfile

-The rex cli will look in the current working directory and look for a file called "rexfile" with no extension.
+The dotnet-rex cli will look in the current working directory and look for a file called "rexfile" with no extension.
 This file is a configuration file for telling rex where to look for the file or csproj that contains tasks.

-The rexfile setting within the file will tell rex where to find either the csproj file, the single csharp file, or the assembly to run.
+The rexfile setting within the file will tell dotnet-rex where to find either the csproj file, the single csharp file, or the assembly to run.

-If the file is not found, rex will look for a rexfile.cs in the current folder or look for a subfolder called .rex and then load a file called ./.rex/main.cs or the first csproj it finds in the .rex folder: ./.rex/*.csproj.
+If the file is not found, dotnet-rex will look for a rexfile.cs in the current folder or look for a subfolder called .dotnet-rex and then load a file called ./.rex/main.cs or the first csproj it finds in the .dotnet-rex folder: ./.rex/*.csproj.

-Using the rex file is the most explicit.
+Using the dotnet-rex file is the most explicit.

 ### Using a project